Michael Jordan documentary: How to watch 'The Last Dance', TV channel

-“The Last Dance” concludes this Sunday, with the final two episodes chronicling the 1997-98 season of the Chicago Bulls, which has a particular emphasis on Michael Jordan’s life and times.
+“The Last Dance” concludes tomorrow, with the final two episodes chronicling the 1997-98 season of the Chicago Bulls, which has a particular emphasis on Michael Jordan’s life and times.

 Some might remember the Bulls as a dominant, unstoppable force in the NBA.
 That wouldn’t be far off considering they won six titles in eight years and set a then-NBA record 72 wins in the regular season in 1995-96.
 But they did have a few challenges along the way.